Angie55/milestoneFour-chocify/README.md

 #### Profile

 - Displays current username and email on users account.

-- The form can be used to amend one or both.
+- The form can be used to amend username or email or both.

 #### Reset password